The Duke of Marlborough was a seventeenth/eighteenth century military commander

 1688: He showed his political skills by surviving the downfall of King James and shifted his allegiance to King William of Orange who was soon to be the new King.
 He was rewarded with the title of Earl of Marlborough and membership of the Privy Council.

-1689: He fought successfully for the King in Ireland.
+1689: Marlborough fought successfully for the King in Ireland.

 1691: Again in Ireland.
-At the end of the year he was suddenly removed from al his appointments.
+At the end of the year he was suddenly removed from all his appointments.

 1698: Became Governor of the Duke of Gloucester.

 1701: Appointed to command the English troops in Holland during the War of the Spanish Succession to fight now against the ambitions of the French King Louis the Fourteenth.

 1702: The new Queen Anne reaffirmed his position and promoted him to a Dukedom after his first successful campaign at Kaiserswerth.
 He became known as a great diplomat holding together the alliance of smaller nations as well as a highly respected military commander by his troops.

 1704: Duke of Marlborough was the victor at the Battle of Blenheim on August 13th over the forces of the French Kings Louis the Fourteenth’s forces.
 On his return to the Netherlands he took the towns of Trier and Trarbach and now France was for the first time firmly on the defensive.
 He was granted the Royal Manor of Woodstock for this victory by Act of Parliament, later to be the setting for Blenheim Palace.

 1705: The Dutch and Austrians would not let him press home his advantage.

 1706: Victor at the Battle of Ramillies where he narrowly missed losing his own life.
 French casualties were six times those of the Allies.